 Detachable Clip Style

-One option there is to choose from is the style by which the hip bucket attaches to your tool belt.
-There are a few different styles, each offering its own advantages.
+One option is the way by which the hip bucket attaches to your tool belt.
+There are a few different styles, each offering its advantages.
 The first style we are going to talk about is a detachable clip style.
 This style is similar to most plastic clips, with a female and male end.
 The male end of the clip will remain on your belt, while the female end detaches completely with the hip bucket in tow.
-This style is great for those window cleaners who are looking to be able to completely take off and put on her or his hip bucket.
+This style is great for window cleaners who are looking to be able to completely take off and put on her or his hip bucket.
 A detachable hip bucket, though, does include more material in the design, which means that it will hang lower on the leg of the window cleaner.

 Semi-Detachable Clip Style

-Another style of clip is a semi-detachable style.
-This hip bucket is also completely removable but in a different way.
+Another style of clip is semi-detachable.
+This hip bucket is also removable but in a different way.
 The clips are essentially clipped in a loop around your tool belt.
-Once the clip is unhinged, nothing remains of the hip bucket on the tool belt.
+Once the clip is unhinged, nothing remains of the hip bucket on the belt.
 This style clip is helpful for window cleaners who feel more comfortable with taking the entire clip off of the tool belt, perhaps to make room for other tools.

 Slide On Detachable Clip Style